syzoekao/EpiModelCEA-presentation/DAP.md

 # Drug assistance programs

+(note: this information is replicated later. we can either keep the information here or in each DAP section)

 ## AIDS drug assistance program (ADAP)
 - Originally conceived to pay for HIV treatment (ART) for people living with HIV who couldn't afford it
 - Federally funded, but state-administered